Hopp til hovedinnholdet

 As of today, Norwegian authorities have not yet made a determination regarding the EEA relevance of this legislation.

 Wikborg Rein's monthly ESG alerts will cover key developments on topics of relevance under the ESG umbrella.
-The WR ESG alerts intend to offer a focused perspective on environmental and social issues, emphasising material developments and their implications.
+The WR ESG Alerts intend to offer a focused perspective on environmental and social issues, emphasising material developments and their implications.
 However, this may not encompass all aspects of the broader ESG spectrum and will generally not cover governance-related updates.

 The WR ESG alerts primarily cover regulatory developments within Norway and the EU.
 We endeavour to keep you informed about the evolving landscape of ESG regulations, although it is essential to verify and cross-reference information, considering the dynamic nature of regulatory environments.
 Please note that the information shared in the WR ESG alerts is for informational purposes only and should not be construed as legal advice.